 By Bridget M. Sunderlin, CG®

-This lesson excerpt and downloadable checklist are part of the Master Course and Family History Workbook at Family History Daily’s Online Learning Center.
+This lesson excerpt and downloadable checklist are part of the Genealogy Master Course and digital Family History Workbook.
+Find them in Family History Daily’s Online Learning Center.

 Have you ever wished you had a simple list of all of the most important family history records?
 Well, here it is.